vgurianov/uml-sp/docs/case_studies/minsky/minsky.md

 The slot has a type and the “ItemOfList” class defines its the type; «next» and «previous» operations define change rule of the slot value.
 The operations call from "Run" operation.<br/>
 - A type is a set of values and authorized operations.
 The "ItemOfList" class is a set of objects.
-This objects depicted in Fig.2 in M0 layer.
+These objects depicted in Fig.2 in M0 layer.
 The "ItemOfList" class is a frame, it is instance "Ontology Atom" UML-element as depicted in Fig.2 in M2 layer.
 The frame define "Facet" concept.
 The "Facet" notion includes "Decoration" and "Binding" concepts.
 The "value", "left", and "right" slots define these concepts.
 ## The simulation model in C++ code:
 [ClassesOfMinskyProject.h](https://github.com/vgurianov/uml-sp/blob/master/examples/minsky/ClassesOfMinskyProject.h),